RetroAchievements/docs/docs/developer-docs/devquests.md

 **Goal**: Join forces with other developers to publish two collaboration sets
 **Repeatable**: No

-1. Set must have a fair share of the work done by each dev - For example, sets with extreme splits like 80%/20% would not allow credit.
+1. Set must have a fair share of the work done by each dev - for example, sets with extreme splits like 80%/20% would not allow credit.
 2. Must be a full set covering every aspect of the game.
 3. Each Dev must publish at least 20 achievements each.